saikiranreddy201/SnakeWaterGunGame/README.md

 # SnakeWaterGunGame
-A simple game in python.
+A simple game in python just like the famous rock-paper-scissor!